eliot-akira/idom/README.md

 ### render(Component, HTMLElement)

 Render a functional component to the given DOM element.

-Call again to re-render.
-After the first call, only the difference will be applied.
+It is called again with new state to re-render; only the difference will be applied to the DOM.

 ### element(tag, props, ...children)

 Create a virtual element to be rendered.

 JSX is compiled to call this method, so there's no need to use it directly.
-It is similar to `h` in hyperscript, or `React.createElement`.
+It is similar to `React.createElement` or `h` in hyperscript.

 ## Property names